|

 "It was hardly your fault, my lady," said Dínendal.

-on humans but renders elves unconscious.
-Fortunately, most of
+effect on men but makes elves sleep.
+Fortunately, most of the

-the active ingredients had evaporated, so Lord Legolas was only
+active ingredients had evaporated, so Lord Legolas was only slightly

 "Indeed, Master Gimli," replied Dínendal, "deeply

-its victim and keep him unconscious for as much as twenty-four
+paralyse its victim and keep him asleep for as much as twenty-four

 hours.
-And at higher doses the effect can be fatal."
+And at higher doses it can be fatal."

 "Elladan!" cried Elrohir.